MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/purchase-order-management.md

 When you load an existing purchase order, you have the ability to edit or approve it.

+### Edit a purchase order

-- If you select **Edit**, you're able to change values, add line items, or delete unwanted line items.
+- If you select **Edit**, you're able to:

+- Change values
+- Add line items
+- Delete unwanted line items.
 To delete an unwanted line item, select the **check box** on the left side of the line, and select **Delete** at the top.
 You can also copy an existing line by selecting it and selecting **Copy**.

 - If you want to edit a line, select the **Edit** link at the right side of the line under _Details_.